Tiramisioux/cinemate/README.md

 Cinemate is compatible with Raspberry Pi HQ camera, Global Shutter camera, OneInchEye and StarlightEye

+### External monitoring

 To view on phone or other device, connect the phone to wifi Cinepi, password 11111111.
-In phones browser, navigate to cinepi.local:5000
+In phones browser, navigate to cinepi.local:5000.
+A clean feed is available at cinepi.local:8000

+### Recording

-For starting/stopping recording from phone, tap the preview screen
+External drive should be formatted as ntfs or ext4 and be labeled "RAW".
+For starting/stopping recording from phone, tap the preview screen, use CLI commands or GPIO physical button.

+Note that cinemate v3 is based on the sdk so it also has [this issue](https://discord.com/channels/1070517330083315802/1070835904169648128/1269459402491166750)⁠, affecting write speed to drive.
+CFE Hat works great but fps in most cases is max 50 at the moment.

+### Backup

 Burn to SD card (> 8 GB) using Raspberry Pi imager or Balena Etcher.